J-HEARD/Sentinel-Infra-Deploy/DEPLOYMENT-GUIDE.md

 3. **Review and create:**
    - Click "Review + Create"
    - Note the deployment outputs (you'll need these)

+> **If the above deployment fails with quota errors, skip to Phase 2B below instead.**

 ### Step 2: Configure API Permissions